BLCM/cabinetsorter/README.md

     links, when calling `wiki_link`
   - In `ModFile.load_unknown()`, check for FT-style categories
   - Strip square brackets from ASCII art
-- Maybe move category list to its own "static" page, so the "Contributing" page doesn't have that huge table before the instructions?
-Or at least move the table down near the bottom?
 - Figure out something to do with, for instance, mopioid's Phaseclock.
 Also Robeth's TimeScale?
 - The first time the app is run, without caches to read from, mods